rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 ========

-Please, see the `data preparation tutorial <data_preparation.md>`__ for understand how to prepare data for this functions
+Please, see the `data preparation tutorial <data_preparation.md>`__ for understand how to prepare data for this functions.

 Load data
 ---------